zjy-2020/PlanTalk/README.md

 # 🧠 Future-Grounded Motion Planning

-Instead of representing only the current motion state, IntentTalk explicitly summarizes an upcoming motion window
+Instead of representing only the current motion state, PlanTalk explicitly summarizes an upcoming motion window

 $$